 Oahu weather by month

-Oahu Weather in December: It’s back to winter in December, with rain returning and temperatures dropping as low as 68°F at night.
+- Oahu Weather in December: It’s back to winter in December, with rain returning and temperatures dropping to as low as 68°F at night.
 The tradewinds fall off in December, so the clouds stick around a bit more, but the humidity will be much more comfortable than it was in late summer and early fall.
 Pack rain gear and extra layers; you’ll need them for playing outside early in the morning or on cooler evenings when you’re having sunset cocktails.
-(Average Max Temperature: 79°F, Average Precipitation 2.8 inches)
+(Average Max Temperature: 79°F, Average Precipitation 2.8 inches.)

 Oahu Events and Festivals

-Outrigger Sunday Showcase: The finest Hawaiian musicians provide entertainment for free every Sunday evening outside Waikiki Beach Walk.
+- Outrigger Sunday Showcase: The finest Hawaiian musicians provide entertainment for free every Sunday evening outside Waikiki Beach Walk.

 Oahu in January

-New Year’s Day: It’s a National holiday, so get your basic services like banking and shopping done on the 31st before the shops close.
+- New Year’s Day: It’s a National holiday, so get your basic services like banking and shopping done on the 31st before the shops close.

-New Year’s Ohana Festival: The Japanese cultural festival invites everyone to experience a traditional mocha pounding ceremony.
+- New Year’s Ohana Festival: The Japanese cultural festival invites everyone to experience a traditional mocha pounding ceremony.
 Entertainment, kids activities, and cultural demonstrations throughout the day.

 Oahu in February

-Honolulu Night Market: Food trucks, local bands, art events – a peek into the hippest things happening in Honolulu right now.
+- Honolulu Night Market: Food trucks, local bands, art events – a peek into the hippest things happening in Honolulu right now.

 Oahu in April